jthomas845/auto-portfolio/content/pages/info.md

       ###### I was born and raised in New York, attended WPI in Worcester, MA,
       and in 2025 I'm based in Boston.

-      ###### I’m currently a free agent, ex-this, ex-that, ex-super big name.
+      ###### I’m currently a free agent, looking for the next company or client
+      I can work with.
 When I’m not coding, writing or creating, I play music and create digital art.

     media:
       type: ImageBlock